nitrocode/veewee/doc/installation.md

 Set the local gemset and ruby version within the current directory:

     $ rvm use ruby@veewee --create

+If the above command gives you any errors similar to "RVM is not a function", you may have to run:

+    $ rvm get master --auto-dotfiles

 Run `bundle install` to install Gemfile dependencies for our local gemset: